Jared Goff Player Prop Bets for NFL Week 14 | Detroit vs. Denver 12/12/2021

 Matchup vs. Denver

-- In one matchup against the Broncos, Goff recorded 201 passing yards, 14.5 yards below his over/under for Sunday.
+- In one matchup against the Broncos, Goff threw for 201 passing yards, 14.5 yards less than his over/under for Sunday.

-- Goff did not throw a touchdown pass in that game against the Broncos.
+- Goff did not throw a touchdown pass in that contest against the Broncos.

-- The Broncos have the NFL's ninth-ranked pass defense this season, surrendering 235.1 yards per game through the air.
+- The 235.1 yards per game the Broncos are giving up through the air makes them the NFL's ninth-ranked pass defense.

-- The Broncos' defense is third in the league, allowing 1.3 passing touchdowns per game.
+- At 1.3 passing TDs conceded per game, the Broncos defense is ranked third in the league.

 Recent Performances

-- Goff put together a 296-yard performance against the Vikings last week, completing 61.0% of his passes and throwing for three touchdowns with one interception.
+- Goff put together a 296-yard performance against the Vikings last week, completing 61.0% of his pass attempts and throwing for three touchdowns with one interception.

 - Goff has 467 passing yards (155.7 ypg), completing 69.7% of his passes and throwing five touchdown passes and one interception over his last three games.